 Each track costs $0.99, are 320 bit rate and contain embedded artwork

 9. New Blues

 Fierce: Promo Video

-Over the past several years, alto saxophonist Patrick Cornelius has emerged as one of the strongest new voices on the New York Jazz scene.
-His debut WWR release, Fierce, will no doubt go down as an important addition to the saxophone trio format and features a bumper crop of exciting young talents: Johnathan Blake (drums), Michael Janisch (bass), Nick Vayenas (trombone), and Mark Small (tenor saxophone).
+Over the past several years alto saxophonist Patrick Cornelius has emerged as a prominent new voice on the New York jazz scene.
+His debut WR release, Fierce, features an original take on the classic saxophone trio format with Johnathan Blake (drums) and Michael Janisch (double bass), as well as guests Nick Vayenas (trombone) and Mark Small (tenor saxophone).

-One listen to Fierce’s blinding title track makes it clear why the jazz world’s top rising stars are eager to play with Patrick.
-His recent shows in the New York area have included some of the brightest stars of the new generation: Lionel Loueke, Aaron Parks, Aaron Goldberg, Kendrick Scott, Gretchen Parlato, Gerald Clayton, Ari Hoenig and Ambrose Akinmusire.
-Cornelius’ bands can be regularly seen performing at such famed NY venues as The Blue Note Jazz Club, Smalls, & The Jazz Gallery and he often crosses the pond to perform across Europe, and, especially in the UK where he has a large and dedicated fan-base.
-He cut his teeth performing in his native San Antonio while still in high school, before attending both Berklee College of Music and The Manhattan School of Music on full scholarships for undergraduate and graduate studies.
+One listen to Fierce’s title track makes it clear why the jazz world’s top rising stars are eager to play with Patrick.
+He regularly performs with many of the brightest stars of his generation, including Lionel Loueke, Aaron Parks, Aaron Goldberg, Kendrick Scott, Gretchen Parlato, Gerald Clayton, Ari Hoenig and Ambrose Akinmusire.
+His bands can be regularly seen at such NYC venues as The Blue Note, Smalls, Iridium, Cornelia Street Cafe and The Jazz Gallery or while touring in the UK, Mainland Europe and Japan.
+He cut his teeth performing in his native San Antonio while still in high school before attending both The Berklee College and Manhattan School of Music on full scholarships for undergraduate and graduate studies.

 "Cornelius offers some of the most melodic and thoughtful playing heard on a new release all year... a truly notable album."